owenrumney/blogbase/_posts/2019-02-21-aws-glossary-info.markdown

 ---
 layout: post
-title: Introducing aws-glossary.info
+title: Dynamic AWS Glossary
-summary: Introduction to the aws-glossary site
+summary: Introduction to aws-glossary.info, the dynimcally generated AWS Glossary of services
 tags: [aws]
 ---

-Yesterday I created a scraper for the AWS documentation landing page to give a glossary of all of the services that have available documentation.
+Yesterday I created a scraper for the AWS documentation landing page to give an aws glossary of all of the services that have available documentation.

 Originally I posted it as a page in this site, I've now moved it to [https://www.aws-glossary.info](https://www.aws-glossary.info)